 Community

 During the pre-application consultations GreenPower held with the local communities regarding the development of Carraig Gheal Wind Farm, GreenPower agreed to put in place a community benefit fund that would be available to the communities surrounding the wind farm.
-GreenPower makes contributions to the fund twice yearly in April and October totalling £46,000 per annum.
+GreenPower makes contributions to the fund twice yearly in April and October currently totalling £72,200 per annum which is index linked.

-* Please note that the £500 limit for micro-grants is a temporary increase from £250 for the 2023/24 year and it should not be assumed this limit of £500 will be available in the future.
+- The micro grant scheme with awards of grants up to £750* available to individuals, constituted and non-constituted groups.
+Each of the five community council areas surrounding the wind farm are currently allocated £2,000 each for these micro grants. *Please note that the £750 limit for micro-grants is a temporary increase from £250 for the 2025/26 year and it should not be assumed this limit of £750 will be available in the future.

 The two grant schemes are administered and managed by GreenPower.
 All grant application enquiries should be directed to Jennie Cowley at jennie@greenpowerinternational.com.
 Jennie issues all application forms, receives all completed applications and is there to provide any guidance on the application process as necessary.